KatharaFramework/Kathara-Labs/main-labs/basic-topics/README.md

 # Basic Topics
-This section includes basic laboratories to get confident with networking and Kathará.
+This section includes basic network scenarios to get confident with networking and Kathará.

 | Name               | Description                                                             | Slides                                                                                                              | Lab                                                  |
 |--------------------|-------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|------------------------------------------------------|